Once you have completed 54 credits and are promoted to Year 3, you can declare your HESO Minor on the Student Service Centre.

 The HESO Minor includes at least 30 and no more than 42 credits of approved courses.
 At least 18 of these credits must be from courses numbered 300 or higher.

 Students should regularly consult the list of approved courses, as course offerings change from year to year.
-Some courses, for example, are not offered in 2015-2016, but are in the planning phases: for example SPPH 404 "First Nations Health: Historical and Contemporary Issues" and SPPH 408 "Topics in Aboriginal Health: Community-Based Learning Experience."
+Some courses, for example, are in the planning phases, while others are not offered in the current 2017-2018 academic year (e.g. SPPH 404 "First Nations Health: Historical and Contemporary Issues" and SPPH 408 "Topics in Aboriginal Health: Community-Based Learning Experience.")

-Please be aware that some approved courses have prerequisites, e.g., SOCI 484 “Sociology of Health and Illness” requires completion of SOCI 100 “Introduction to Sociology” or special permission from the instructor to register for the course.
+Please be aware that some approved courses have prerequisites, e.g., SOCI 484 “Sociology of Health and Illness” requires completion of SOCI 100, 101, or 102 or special permission from the instructor to register for the course.
 Students are responsible for ensuring that they meet necessary requirements and prerequisites.

 Please check this website regularly for updates to the approved course list, and contact the Program Chair if you have further questions.